FastFilter/FilterPassword/README.md

 ## Limitations

 The expectation is that the filter is built once.
 To build the filter over the full 550 million passwords, you currently need a machine with a sizeable amount of free RAM.
-It will almost surely fail on a laptop with 4GB or 8GB of RAM.
+It will almost surely fail on a laptop with 4GB or 8GB of RAM; 64 GB of RAM or more is recommended.
 We could further partition the problem (by dividing up the set) for lower memory usage or better parallelization.

 Queries are very fast, however.

+We support up to 4 billion entries, if you have the available memory.

 ## Preparing the data file